AntonGorynya/15_midnighters/README.md

 # How to Install

 Python 3 should be already installed.
-Then download this script directly:
+Then download this script directly from url and run it.

 # Quickstart